CCI-Tools/cate/doc/source/developer_guide/dg_operation_development.rst

   * Does the operation drop valuable global or variable attributes when it shouldn't?

-* Does the operation produce an outputs of an appropriate type?
+* Does the operation produce outputs of appropriate types?
 * Are other operations imported correctly if used?
 * Is the operation well tested?